apache/pekko/docs/src/main/paradox/remoting-artery.md

 ## Remote Security

-An @apidoc[actor.ActorSystem] should not be exposed via Akka Remote (Artery) over plain Aeron/UDP or TCP to an untrusted network (e.g. Internet).
+An @apidoc[actor.ActorSystem] should not be exposed via Pekko Remote (Artery) over plain Aeron/UDP or TCP to an untrusted network (e.g. Internet).
 It should be protected by network security, such as a firewall.
 If that is not considered as enough protection @ref:[TLS with mutual authentication](#remote-tls) should be enabled.

-Best practice is that Akka remoting nodes should only be accessible from the adjacent network.
+Best practice is that Pekko remoting nodes should only be accessible from the adjacent network.
 Note that if TLS is enabled with mutual authentication there is still a risk that an attacker can gain access to a valid certificate by compromising any node with certificates issued by the same internal PKI tree.

-By default, @ref[Java serialization](serialization.md#java-serialization) is disabled in Akka.
+By default, @ref[Java serialization](serialization.md#java-serialization) is disabled in Pekko.
 That is also security best-practice because of its multiple [known attack surfaces](https://community.microfocus.com/cyberres/fortify/f/fortify-discussions/317555/the-perils-of-java-deserialization).

 <a id="remote-tls"></a>
-### Configuring SSL/TLS for Akka Remoting
+### Configuring SSL/TLS for Pekko Remoting

-In addition to what is described here, read the blog post about [Securing Akka cluster communication in Kubernetes](https://akka.io/blog/article/2021/10/27/akka-cluster-mtls).
+In addition to what is described here, you can read the blog post addressing this aspect for Pekko [Securing Pekko cluster communication in Kubernetes](https://akka.io/blog/article/2021/10/27/akka-cluster-mtls).

 SSL can be used as the remote transport by using the `tls-tcp` transport: